-UCLA Health includes four hospitals on two campuses — Ronald Reagan UCLA Medical Center; UCLA Medical Center, Santa Monica; UCLA Mattel Children’s Hospital; and Resnick Neuropsychiatric Hospital at UCLA — and more than 160 primary care and specialty clinics throughout Southern California.
+UCLA Health includes four hospitals on two campuses — Ronald Reagan UCLA Medical Center; UCLA Health - Santa Monica Medical Center; UCLA Mattel Children’s Hospital; and Resnick Neuropsychiatric Hospital at UCLA — and more than 160 primary care and specialty clinics throughout Southern California.
 UCLA Health ranks No. 1 in Los Angeles, No. 1 in California and No. 5 in the nation in U.S. News & World Report’s 2016-17 Best Hospitals survey.

 Mattel is a creations company that inspires the wonder of childhood.
 Our mission is to be the recognized leader in play, learning and development worldwide.
 Mattel’s portfolio of global consumer brands includes American Girl®, Barbie®, Fisher-Price™, Hot Wheels®, Monster High® and Thomas & Friends®, among many others.
 Mattel also creates a wealth of lines and products made in collaboration with leading entertainment and technology companies.
 With a global workforce of approximately 31,000 people, Mattel operates in 40 countries and territories and sells products in more than 150 nations.